rajpurkarlab/cheXlocalize/README.md

 ```

 **Required flags**
-* `--<map_dir>`: the directory with pickle files containing the heatmaps.
+* `--map_dir`: the directory with pickle files containing the heatmaps.
 The script extracts the heatmaps from the pickle files.

 If you downloaded the CheXlocalize dataset, then these pickle files are in `/cheXlocalize_dataset/gradcam_maps_val/`.
 Each CXR has a pickle file associated with each of the ten pathologies, so that each pickle file contains information for a single CXR and pathology in the following format: